B13rg/B13rg.github.io/_drafts/2020-11-22-DMG-Cart-MBC-Analysis.md

 In 1990, you can see an increase of the available MBC types: "None" type, MBC1, and MBC2.
 Part of the growth in the year following the Gameboy DMG release can be contributed to the release dates of the Gameboy in April (JP), late July (USA), and late September (EU).
 I assume that by waiting until the year following the release, developers have a bit more time with the hardware and can apply more polish to their games.
-In 1991, we see a sharp dropoff in games with just a ROM, and a large increase of MBC1 type games.
+In 1991, we see a sharp drop off in games with just a ROM, and a large increase of MBC1 type games.

 We can see a similar trend in 1998-2000.
-Between 1998 and 1999, there was a large drop in MBC1 use, and a humoungous increase in MBC5.
+Between 1998 and 1999, there was a large drop in MBC1 use, and a humongous increase in MBC5.
 The MBC5 was a big improvement over the MBC1, and also had support for additional hardware additions to the cartridge.
-The MBC5 became availble with the release of the Gameboy color, and the sharp increase in use in 1999 and 2000.
+The MBC5 became available with the release of the Gameboy color, and the sharp increase in use in 1999 and 2000.

-In 2001, the Gameboy Advance was released, and with it a completly new cartridge.
+In 2001, the Gameboy Advance was released, and with it a completely new cartridge.
 The new cartridge was incompatible with the old type, mostly because the Gameboy Advance used an ARM processor instead of a Z-80 clone in the Gameboy DMG and color.
 This is the same reason the Nintendo DS is only able to play Advance games, nothing prior.

 With the release of the Gameboy Advance, we see a sharp decline in the number of titles released.
 Games were still released for the Gameboy Color up until 2003.
-Suprisingly the last Gameboy DMG games were released in Japan in 2001, over a decade since the handheld was first released.
+Surprisingly the last Gameboy DMG games were released in Japan in 2001, over a decade since the handheld was first released.

 ---

+## The Cartridge Header

 When preparing a game to be placed on a cartridge, a header is placed at the start of the ROM.
 This header is present on all cartridges from addresses `0x100-0x14F`.